concordchat-legacy/concord-api/README.md

-# Ekranoplan
+# Concore
-Privacy-focused, scalable, and blazingly fast REST API for Concord.
+Privacy-focused, scalable, and blazingly fast API for Concord.

 # Stack